albar965/littlenavmap-manual/src/en/OPTIONS.rst

    The server status (running or not running) is reverted to the previous state when pressing ``Cancel`` in the options dialog.
 -  Label ``Web Server is running at http://my-computer:8965 (IP address http://192.168.1.1:8965)``:
-   Shows two links to the web server.
+   Shows a list of links to the web server.
 Clicking on either one opens the page in your default browser.
-You can always try the IP address link if the first link using the computer name does not work.
+You can always try the IP addresses if the computer names does not work.
+   The list contains all computer addresses for IPv4 (like ``my-computer:8965 (192.168.1.1:8965)``) and IPv6 (like ``my-computer:8965 (fe80::c0b9:1832:abc5:d5a1:8965)``).

 See :doc:`WEBSERVER` for detailed information.

-.. _cache:
+.. _options-cache-and-files:
-.. _page19:
+.. _page22:

 |Cache and Files| Cache and Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~